mikependon/RepoDB.NET/pages/operations/update.md

 # Update

-This method is used to update a record in the database.
+This method is used to update an existing row from the database.

 #### Code Snippets